oxidizing/sihl-example-issues/README.md

 ## Description

-admin ui
-reasonreact with parcel
+- Admin UI for users, boards and issues
-react app uses backend models
+- Uses backend models in the react client
+- Optimistic rendering with error handling
+- Client logic testable thanks to redux
-integration tests with jest
+- Integration tests with jest

 It uses [@sihl/users](https://www.npmjs.com/package/@sihl/users) for user management.